codemistic/Non-Code/All_about_priority_queues_in_c++/Priority_queues.md

 Now as we have learnt that greater is a class inside which a comparater is defined,so instead of using greater class and its comparater we can make our own class and our own comparater inside it.

-### NOTE --> REMEMBER THAT IN GENERAL TO PASS COMPARATER AS A FUNCTION BUT IN PRIORITY QUEUE WE PASS CLASS IN WHICH () THIS OPERATOR IS OVERLOADED WHICH LOOKS LIKE A FUNCTION.
+### NOTE --> REMEMBER THAT IN GENERAL WE PASS COMPARATER AS A FUNCTION BUT IN PRIORITY QUEUE WE PASS CLASS IN WHICH () THIS OPERATOR IS OVERLOADED WHICH LOOKS LIKE A FUNCTION.

 syntax --> Defining our own comparater class

 priority_queue<int,vector<int>,compare<int>>q;
-                                  |
-                                  |
-                                  |
-                                  |
-                                  \/

 class compare
 {